alecxander567/alecxander567/README.md

 *Aspiring Software Engineer</>*

 *About Me:*<br>
-Hi, I am a student with a passion for building softwares, solving real-world problems using technology, and exploring technologies.
+A student with a passion for building softwares, solving real-world problems using technology, and exploring technologies.
 I currently focus on Web Development.<br>Studying BS in Information Technology📝💻<br>

 **My Current Stacks :**